Top 10 Malaysian Street Food Below $5

 Malaysian Street Food – Amazing 10 Must-Try Dishes

-There are so many delicious Malaysian Street Food to try, BUT if you are on a 4D3N visit, these are ten that I personally recommend for this Malaysia Travel Guide.
+There are so many delicious Malaysian Street foods to try, BUT if you are on a 4D3N visit, these are ten that I recommend for this Malaysia Travel Guide.

 All the food I have chosen will give you a broad base tasting of memorable rice, BBQ, spicy, soupy, and savory for breakfast, lunch, dinner, and supper!